solokeys/solo1/README.md

 # Solo

-This is the source code for Solo.
-Solo is a security key that implements FIDO2/U2F and supports USB, NFC, and extensions.
+Solo is an affordable security key that implements FIDO2/U2F and supports USB, NFC, and extensions.
 Extensions include SSH, GPG, and cryptocurrency.
-Solo is a work in progress.
+Solo is an upgrade to [U2F Zero](https://github.com/conorpp/u2f-zero) and is a work in progress.

 ![](https://i.imgur.com/cXWtI1D.png)
 ![](https://i.imgur.com/vwFbsQW.png?1)